If you’ve ever gone hunting and wanted to know how far away your prey was….

-You might think this is cruel at first until you realize how much damage and injury these little varmints can cause.
+You might think this is cruel at first because you think prairie dogs are cute.
+But when you realize how much damage and injury these little varmints can cause, you might change your mind.
 Hunting them, often with rangefinders as an aid, is the only way to rid an area of them to keep it safe for other animals and humans.

 Do you have a unique or specialized use for rangefinder binoculars?
-If so, tell us about it in the comments.
+If so, tell me about it in the comments.
 Maybe someone else will benefit from the information you can provide.